Nottingham: Buses

 Nottingham is served by a municipal bus company, Nottingham City Transport (NCT), which is the biggest transport operator in the city with 330 buses.
 NCT has won five UK Bus Operator of the Year awards, most recently in 2019.
 The former Broadmarsh shopping centre and multi-storey car park was demolished in the early 2020s; the car park was rebuilt to include a bus station and library, while the centre was demolished and plans to be landscaped into an urban park.

 Roads

 In April 2012, Nottingham became the first city in the UK to introduce a workplace parking levy.
 The levy charges businesses £350 on each parking space made available to their employees, provided that the business has more than ten such parking spaces.
 The council have used the revenue of around £10 million a year to develop the city's tram system.
 There has been a 9% reduction in traffic and 15% increase in public transport use since the introduction of the levy.

-In September 2010, Nottingham was named England's least car-dependent city by the Campaign for Better Transport with London and Manchester in second and fourth place, respectively.
+In September 2010, Nottingham was named England's least car-dependent city by the Campaign for Better Transport with London, Brighton and Manchester in second, third and fourth place, respectively.

+Scooter hire

+Nottingham was one of several trial locations arranged by the Department for Transport to facilitate local journeys by electric scooters.
+Started in October 2020 together with Derby City Council, in December 2023 the trial was extended until 2026.
+Riders must be 18 years of age minimum, hold a full provisional driving licence, must ride on roads and bus lanes only, not pedestrian footways, and pay by mobile-phone app.

+In late December 2023, the partner-business, US-based Superpedestrian, planned to cease trading by 31 December, and the scooters were withdrawn from their city centre locations.
+Nottingham City Council are to seek a new provider to continue the scheme.